A is for Apologies for Past Practices of Forced Adoption

 O is for Order

-Order was the court order by the Supreme Court of NSW re-assigning my parental information from being the female infant of Barbara Grace Dunning to the lie that I was the female infant of the people who adopted me.
+Order was the court order by the Supreme Court of NSW re-assigning my parental information from being the female infant of Barbara Grace Dunning to the lie that I was the female infant of my mum and dad.
 My legal birth certificate reflects this change without using the words adopted anywhere.

 Sorry is all that’s said as the Baby Trade continues around the world.